HOW EDUCA WORKS

 In one click, our learning documentation software saves activity to a child’s file and sends updates to parents by class, group or for a single child.
 You can also use voice dictation on most phones to record on the go.
 Finally, outgoing teacher communications can require approval.

-Connect to any learning goal set
+Link to any learning goals

 HELP PARENTS UNDERSTAND THE VALUE OF YOUR SERVICE